banyansecurity/pybanyan/README.md

 ## Prerequisites
-Python 3.7 or 3.8 must be installed.
+Python 3.7+ must be installed.

 ## Installation
 ### Installing the easy way